 For some women, their menstrual cycle is very regular and they can tell something is different as soon as a period is missed.
 Others have irregular cycles, meaning periods are unpredictable.
 They may not suspect anything if one doesn’t come when expected.

 According to Bustillo, overweight women are less likely to feel fetal movement.
-And if a woman doesn’t feel like she looks different in the mirror, she may not notice.
+And if a woman doesn’t feel like she looks different in the mirror, she may not notice extra weight.

 The symptoms can vary.
-Some women don’t experience any morning sickness and others have severe bouts of nausea.
+Some women don’t experience any morning sickness, while others have severe bouts of nausea.
 Some women only vomit when they’re pregnant.

 If you find yourself running to the bathroom a lot more than usual, this could be a sign of pregnancy.
 You might also feel thirsty and have the urge to drink more liquids than before.